jeffreyzhang2001/shopify-image-repository/README.md

 This image repository utilizes 3 core external dependencies: React, Flask, and a local SQLite db.
 I chose this stack for its ease of demonstration and efficiency (less DB and backend boilerplate).
+The application is well-tested; test running instructions are below, in the [Testing Instructions](#testing-instructions) Section.
 (Note: the project comes with a pre-seeded database with 4 entries.)

 ## Features
 - Efficient, custom pagination solution